 Do you want users to unlock their computers without calling the helpdesk?Contact Us

 Specops Key Recovery is a self-service solution for unlocking computers encrypted by Microsoft BitLocker and Symantec Endpoint Encryption.
 A user who is locked out at the pre-boot authentication screen can use Specops Key Recovery to unlock their computer, without calling the helpdesk.
 For added security, users are verified with multi-factor authentication.
-The solution supports a number of authentication factors, including Duo Security, Symantec VIP, Okta Verify, and PingID.
+The solution supports a number of authentication factors, including Duo Security, Symantec VIP, Okta, PingID and YubiKey.

 To protect corporate data and address regulatory requirements, organizations are increasingly turning to endpoint encryption solutions.
 Encryption at the hardware level of a storage device, commonly referred to as full-disk encryption (FDE), protects confidential information from unauthorized access.

 FDE solutions, such as BitLocker and Symantec Endpoint Encryption, create a pre-boot authentication environment that require a secret key when the computer is started, or when a lockout is triggered.
 Without a self-service recovery solution, FDE will drive calls to the helpdesk.

 |BitLocker Alone||BitLocker with Specops||Symantec Endpoint Encryption Alone||Symantec Endpoint Encryption with Specops|

 |Multi-factor authentication||No||Yes (20+ identity providers)||No (security questions)||Yes (20+ identity providers)|